nelson-lang/nelson/README.md

   Validate your algorithm using Nelson dedicated functions.
  Export the test results under the xUnit reports format.

+- Profiling and Code coverage tools for Nelson's language:

+   Nelson has a built-in profiler that is very useful to profile your code and find out what script or function is taking the most time.

  - [Nelson cloud](https://www.npmjs.com/package/nelson-cloud):
    Instant access to Nelson anywhere from an web browser.